sigu-training/clinical_genomics/index.md

 *LowQuality_Reads.fastq*

 *FastQC* is relatively easy to use.
-A detailed help cab be found the [help manual](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
+A detailed help can be found in the [help manual](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).

- - Copy the FASTQ file in your history from the Galaxy Shared Data Libraries.
-Help needed?
-Follow the [Galaxy at a Glance]({{site.url}}{{site.baseurl}}/lectures/02.galaxy.html) tutorial
+ - Copy the FASTQ file in your history from the Galaxy Shared Data Libraries
  - Select *FastQC* from the left panel
  - Select the FASTQ file as input
  - Click *Execute*